kyrapalmer/javascript-decoder-ring/README.md

 # Project_Decoder_Ring_1

-Decoder Ring is a website that allows users to encode words or phrased with three different encoders:
+Decoder Ring is a website that allows users to encode words or phrases with three different encoders:
 - Ceasar Shift
 - Polybius Square
 - Substitution Cipher